dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ```

-3. make sure that you can access the input files
+3. Make sure that you can access the input files

 ```
-ls -lsah  /home/mshokrof/workshop_12Jan_2023_data/ARS-UCD1.2_Btau5.0.1Y.25.fa
+ls -lh /home/mshokrof/workshop_12Jan_2023_data/ARS-UCD1.2_Btau5.0.1Y.25.fa
 ```

-The workflow expects the input files to be stored in
-`samples_table.csv` and `subsample_table.csv`, and the configurations
-in `config.yaml`.
+you should see a

 ## 5.2 Edit config.yaml

-1. open config.yaml using nano
+The workflow expects the list of input samples to be stored in
+`samples_table.csv` and `subsample_table.csv`; the overall configuration
+is in `config.yaml`.

+You can examine `config.yaml` by typing:
 ```
-nano config.yaml
+cat config.yaml
 ```

-2. change the outputFolder and tempFolder to desired folders.
-We can just leave the default options

-3. close by pressing ctrl+x then Y then enter
+We don't need to change anything for this workshop.

-## 5.3 Edit sample_table.csv
+## 5.3 Configure samples with `sample_table.csv`

 We should fill `sample_table.csv` with the metadata about our
 datasets.
 It is in csv format where each row represents a dataset.
 For